epfl-ada/ada-2024-project-dynamictitans/README.md

 ### I. Initial Data Collection & Integration

-1. **Dataset Merging and Filtering:** We will integrate the CMU and IMDb datasets, focusing on "movie" and "tvMovie" types.
-To avoid rating bias, we’ll filter out movies with fewer than 30 votes, yielding a refined dataset of 7,440 entries with valid box office revenue records.
+1. **Dataset Merging and Filtering:** We will integrate the CMU and IMDb datasets.
+Since no direct mapping exists between the IMDB dataset and our dataset, we merge the two based on movie titles.
+This approach is likely to introduce duplicates, which we will then filter out by using additional shared identifiers, such as runtime and release year.
+Our final dataset will retain only the movies that match these criteria.
+To avoid rating bias, we’ll filter out movies with fewer than 30 votes, yielding a refined dataset of 7,356 entries with valid box office revenue records.
 2. **Inflation Adjustment:** Box office revenues will be adjusted to 2024 USD using the Consumer Price Index (CPI) as a proxy for yearly inflation.
 We assume U.S. CPI values for consistency, given the U.S.’s prominence in global cinema.

 ### II.
 General Discrepancy Analysis